 November 17, 1993 marked the official opening of the Legislative Assembly building, the first permanent home for the government of the Northwest Territories.
 Located in a natural setting on the shores of Frame Lake, the Legislative Assembly building is just a short walk from downtown Yellowknife.

-Members of the Legislative Assembly, who are elected by the people of the territory from 19 electoral districts or constituencies, carry out the territorial government’s business on behalf of its northern citizens here at the Legislative Assembly building.
+Members of the Legislative Assembly, who are elected by NWT residents from 19 electoral districts or constituencies, carry out the territorial government’s business on behalf of its northern citizens at the Legislative Assembly building.

 Construction and Design